resource-watch/data-pre-processing/com_011_rw1_maritime_boundaries/README.md

 ## Maritime Boundaries Dataset Pre-processing
 This file describes the data pre-processing that was done to [the Maritime Boundaries version 11](https://www.marineregions.org/sources.php#marbound) for [display on Resource Watch](https://resourcewatch.org/data/explore/6af67024-b917-4944-851a-152b566ff1a8).

-The data source provided the dataset as three shapefiles.
+The data source provided the dataset as three polygon shapefiles.
+1. Maritime Boundaries Geodatabase: Exclusive Economic Zones (200NM), version 11
+2. 12 nautical miles zones: Territorial Seas (12NM), version 3
+3. 24 nautical miles zones: Contiguous Zones (24NM), version 3

 Below, we describe the steps used to reformat the table so that it is formatted correctly to upload to Carto.

-1. Import the polygon shapefiles as geopandas dataframes.
+1. Import the three polygon shapefiles as geopandas dataframes.
 2. Stack the three geopandas dataframes on top of each other.
 3. Project the data so its coordinate system is WGS84.
 4. Create a new column from the index of the dataframe to use as a unique id column (cartodb_id) in Carto.